Growing capsicum In Containers:

 Tips for Growing Capsicum In Containers

 - Early flowering can damage the growth of the plant.
-Once plants start flowering, plants put energy in growing fruits and fruits, then the growth of the young stems and foliage.
+Once plants start flowering, plants put energy into growing fruits and fruits, then the growth of the young stems and foliage.
 So, deadhead the early flowers.

 - Fruit formations can also be stopped, to speed up the maturity of the formed fruits.